DhanushkaSandakelum/HL7/v2-to-fhir/README.md

 - [ ] CNN - Composite Id Number And Name Simplified to FHIR Practitioner
 - [ ] CQ - Composite Quantity With Units to FHIR Quantity
 - [ ] CWE - Coded With Exceptions to FHIR Annotation
-- [ ] CWE - Coded With Exceptions to FHIR CodeableConcept
+- [x] CE - Coded With Exceptions to FHIR CodeableConcept
-- [ ] CWE - Coded With Exceptions to FHIR Coding
+- [x] CE - Coded With Exceptions to FHIR Coding
-- [ ] CWE - Coded With Exceptions to FHIR Duration
+- [ ] CE - Coded With Exceptions to FHIR Duration
-- [ ] CWE - Coded With Exceptions to FHIR Organization
+- [ ] CE - Coded With Exceptions to FHIR Organization
-- [ ] CWE - Coded With Exceptions to FHIR Quantity
+- [ ] CE - Coded With Exceptions to FHIR Quantity
-- [ ] CWE - Coded With Exceptions to FHIR code
+- [ ] CE - Coded With Exceptions to FHIR code
-- [ ] CWE - Coded With Exceptions to FHIR string
+- [ ] CE - Coded With Exceptions to FHIR string
-- [ ] CWE - Coded With Exceptions to FHIR uri
+- [ ] CE - Coded With Exceptions to FHIR uri
 - [ ] CX - Extended Composite Id With Check Digit to FHIR Identifier
 - [ ] DLN - Driver’s License Number to FHIR Identifier
 - [ ] DR - Date/Time Range to FHIR DateTime